Skip to main content

 Juvenile rheumatoid arthritis Yes Yes

 In one review, COX-2 selective NSAIDs such as meloxicam and celecoxib were found to be equally effective as nonselective NSAIDs such as ibuprofen and naproxen for arthritis.
-However, some results showed that meloxicam may be less effective in some cases.
-COX-2 selective NSAIDs were found to have less gastrointestinal (GI) side effects such as stomach ulcers compared to other NSAIDs.
+However, the study showed that meloxicam might sometimes be less effective.
+COX-2 selective NSAIDs were also linked to fewer GI side effects than nonselective NSAIDs.

-Another study showed that, while drugs like celecoxib and meloxicam have less risk of GI adverse events, they may have an increased risk of cardiovascular or heart side effects.
-However, all NSAIDs, in general, were found to have some cardiovascular risk and should only be taken with proper medical advice.
+Another study showed that while COX-2 selective NSAIDs like celecoxib and meloxicam may have a lower risk of GI side effects than nonselective NSAIDs, they may have an increased risk of cardiovascular side effects, such as heart attack and stroke.
+However, all NSAIDs carry some level of cardiovascular risk and should only be used under medical supervision.

 Meloxicam Celebrex